 - I. We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - II.
-In our opinion, proper books of account have been kept by the Mortgage Bank, so far as appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us - III.
+In our opinion, proper books of account have been kept by the Mortgage Bank, so far as appears from our examination of those books - III.
 The Mortgage Bank's statement of financial position and statement of profit or loss and other comprehensive income are in agreement with the books of account and returns.

-Compliance with Section 26 (3) of the Banks and Other Financial Institution Act, 2020 and Central Bank of Nigeria circular BSD/1/2004
+Compliance with Section 26 {3} of the Banks and Other Financial Institutions Act, 2020 and Central Bank of Nigeria circular BSD/1/2004

-- I. The Mortgage Bank paid penalties in respect of contraventions of the Banks and Other Financial Institutions Act,2020 during the year ended 31 December 2021.
-Details of penalties paid are disclosed is Note 34 to the financial statements. - II.
-Related party transactions and balances are disclosed in Note 32 to the financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.
+- i.
+The Mortgage Bank paid penalties in respect of contravention during the year ended 31 December 2022.
+Details of penalties paid are disclosed in note 35 to the financial statements. - ii.
+Related party transactions and balances are disclosed in note 33to the financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.

-Akinyemi Ashade FRC/2013/ICAN/00000000786 For: KPMG Professional Services Chartered Accountants 11 October, 2023 Lagos, Nigeria
+Akinyemi Ashade FRC/2013/ICAN/00000000786 For: KPMG Professional Services Chartered Accountants 20 November, 2023 Lagos, Nigeria

-DCSL Corporate Services Limited 235 Ikorodu Road Lagos, Nigeria
+DCSL Corporate Services Limited